nvdaaddons/DevGuide/readme.md

 2. Performs actions for the event (e.g. says the name and the checked state of this check box).
 3. Passes the event down the chain in case other objects may have actions associated with the event.

-Each event's action routine is composed of four parts: the event, the object for which the event is "fired" (dealt with), the action and a call to the next handler for the event.
+Depending on where the event is defined, you'll need two or four things when defining an event.
+If it is declared from the add-on module, the required parts are event name, the add-on module (self), object and next handler in case the object has other events associated with it.
+If it is defined as part of an object, the name of the event and the object (self) is required.

 A typical event routine looks like this:

 	def event_eventName(self, obj, nextHandler):
 		# Do some action.
 		nextHandler()

+For object events, use:

+	def event_eventName(self):
+		# Event routine.

 In fact, we have met an actual "event" before: `event_NVDAObject-Init`.
 This is a special event (one of many events defined in NVDA) fired when NVDA meets a new object and initializes it according to your input (see the section on overriding object properties for more information).
 Let's meet other events you may see while wriring your add-on.